-The rags to riches trope is something that gets explored often in fiction.
+The rags to riches trope is something that gets explored often in fiction just like the Money Heist series.
 The thing is, as much as life can imitate art, there are some things that just do not happen without putting effort, time, and dedication into the endeavor.

 Filipino rags to riches stories can sometimes have a different effect than is intended.
 Some people who read them might fail to take away the key lesson of these stories, and focus on the worst aspects.
 It’s important to remember that these stories are supposed to be something to fuel one’s drive to succeed, no matter how stacked the odds might be, just like these three did.